Cuckoo clock or Schwarzwälder Kuckucksuhr

 The “cuckoo call” is traditionally created by a pair of differently high-pitched organ pipes inside the clock.
 However, some also manage with only one flute.
 Depending on the design, the mechanical cuckoo – traditionally carved and painted in wood, today often made of plastic – moves to the cuckoo’s call or opens the beak.

-In addition, outside the clock other movable decorative elements may be attached, which sometimes also move, like dancers and birds.
+In addition, outside the clock there are other movable decorative elements attached, which sometimes also move, like dancers and birds.
 Today, in addition to the traditional mechanical cuckoo clocks and electro-mechanical models are offered with quartz movement, electronically generated cuckoo call, and “Kettenzug,” dummy pendulums.

 Between 1800 and 1850 alone 15 million Black Forest clocks were sold worldwide.
 The “Uhrenhändler” or cuckoo clock sales people left home to gain steady employment by traveling to foreign lands to sell their goods.